 “It will bolster the ability of India, Australia, Japan and the United States to work together to uphold peace and stability across our region,” Australian Foreign Minister Marise Payne – who had joined her Indian, Japanese and US counterparts for the second meeting of the “Quad” Foreign Ministers’ meeting in Tokyo on 6 October, said.

 The development is expected to further strengthen the Quad grouping, and take the aspirations of the group beyond just trade and commercial interests.
-The Exercise Malabar is high-end naval exercise involving complex maritime operations in the surface, sub-surface and air domains.
+The Exercise Malabar is a high-end naval exercise involving complex maritime operations in the surface, sub-surface and air domains.

 The participating navies focus on maritime interdiction operations (MIO), anti-submarine warfare (ASW), anti-air and anti-surface firings.
 The exercise is an exceptional platform for the ‘Quad’ countries to enhance their interoperability, visit board search and seizure (VBSS) manoeuvres and tactical scenario-based exercise at sea.